travelerr/DataStructuresAndAlgorithms/Sorting.md

 }
 ```

-### Selection Sort
+## Selection Sort

+ - Looks are current index and the one ahead, if lower it swaps them

+ - Doesnt work well if data is almost sorted

+ - Simple to understand

 ![selectionsort.png](screenshots/selectionsort.png)

 ![image](screenshots/selection-pseudocode.png)

- - Looks are current index and the one ahead, if lower it swaps them

  ```
  function selectionSort(arr) {